Is moving in the winter a good idea?

 3. Moving dates are more flexible

 Did you know that July 1 is the most popular moving day of the year?

 Because of this, professional movers are much more difficult to secure, especially without advanced planning.
 Moving in the winter months allows for moving date flexibility with shorter notice.

 Despite the notion that roads will be worse because of weather conditions, choosing to relocate in the winter can actually be safer and faster.
-During summer months, millions of cars, RVs and trucks are traveling the roads due to vacations, free time and school breaks.
+During the summer months, millions of cars, RVs and trucks are traveling the roads due to vacations, free time and school breaks.
 Furthermore, summer is also the busiest time for trucking companies.
 In colder seasons, roads are less busy resulting in shorter and safer commutes, and easier loading and unloading.